WebOrigami/projector/README.md

 ## Basic application behavior

-When you start Projector, it restores the windows that were open when you last quit the application, skipping any projects whose project root folder no longer exists.
+When you start Projector, it restores the project windows that were open when you last quit the application, skipping any project whose root folder no longer exists.

-When reopening a project window, Projector attempts to restore the state of the window when you closed it.
-It reopens the most recently opened file, and shows the most recently run command in the command bar.
-If, in the last session, that command had completed without errors, then it re-runs that command.
+When reopening a project window, Projector attempts to restore the state of the window when you closed it:

+* It reopens the most recently opened file.
+* It shows the most recently run command in the command bar.
+* If in the last session that most recent command had completed without errors, then Projector re-runs that command and displays the result.

 ### Settings